FLORIDA MMJ COMPLIANCE, SIMPLIFIED

-In 2016, Florida voters passed Amendment 2 known as the Florida Medical Marijuana Legalization Initiative, which legalized cannabis to treat patients with specific medical conditions.
-Following Amendment 2, the Florida Senate published the Medical Use of Marijuana statute whose rules are still evolving today.
+In 2016, Florida voters passed Amendment 2, known as the Florida Medical Marijuana Legalization Initiative, which legalized cannabis to treat patients with specific medical conditions.
+Following Amendment 2, the Florida Senate published the Medical Use of Marijuana statute, and its rules are still evolving today.

 Florida MMJ Compliance Resources